Noah's Ark (British TV series): Overview

-Noah's Ark was a family TV story of a country vet, Noah Kirby, his wife Valerie, son Tom and his girlfriend, Noah’s assistant, Clare.
+Noah's Ark was a family TV story of a country veterinarian, Noah Kirby, his wife Valerie, his son Tom, and his girlfriend, wildlife veterinarian Clare.
 Noah and Tom Kirby, father and son, are both vets.

 Noah has a country practice, and is still running it much as he did when Tom was a child.
 He wants Tom to join the practice, but Tom has other, and bigger, ideas.
 He has just quit his job with a large multi-national company, and has returned home for what he intends to be a flying visit: disillusioned, but a lot richer, but his father has a car crash brought on by a dizzy spell.
 It is clear that he badly needs full-time help.

 Tom is reluctantly drawn into helping, temporarily of course, while his father recovers, but Clare Somers, the local wildlife vet, is there.